 PhD in Religious Education

-The curriculum includes required courses and seminars, qualifying examinations, a dissertation proposal, and the writing and oral defense of a doctoral dissertation.
-Students will ordinarily devote the equivalent of two full years to course work.
+The curriculum includes required courses and seminars, a dissertation proposal, and the writing and oral defense of a doctoral dissertation.
+Students will ordinarily devote the equivalent of two full years on campus to course work.
 Reading knowledge of languages other than English may be required if the scope and nature of the dissertation warrants such knowledge.

 Religious Education Core (30 credits)

 - REGR 8120 Education for Peace and Justice